Crogued/USVNavigationByCoordinates/README.md

 ### Compass Calibration & Look-Up Table

-One of the major challenges encountered during NavalRex25 was a decompensated compass.
-Despite the code working in theory, the physical compass readings were inaccurate due to magnetic interference on the USV.
+One of the major challenges encountered during NavalRex25 was a faulty compass.
+The hardware itself had a defect that caused a constant linear error in the readings, rather than it being an issue of external magnetic interference.

 **Solution:**
-We implemented a **Look-Up Table (LUT)** in software to correct the heading errors.
-This allowed us to map the erroneous raw values to the correct geographical heading, stabilizing the navigation.
+Since the error was linear and constant, we implemented a **Look-Up Table (LUT)** in software.
+This allowed us to map the incorrect raw values to the correct geographical heading, effectively calibrating the compass via software.

 ## License